-Welcome to this directory of African markets and restaurants in countries around the world.
+Welcome to this directory of African food, featuring markets and restaurants in countries around the world.
 I grew up in Nigeria, and one of the things I miss most is the food.
 The scent and taste of a dish can trigger memories from long ago that we barely even knew were there.
 One of my favorite passages is in Ralph Ellison's Invisible Man.
 The main character buys a buttered yam from a street vendor, and then "I took a bite, finding it as sweet and hot as any I'd ever had, and was overcome with such a surge of homesickness that I turned away to keep my control."

 Use the menu at the right or top to explore this site.
 Africa has a rich and fascinating history dating back thousands of years.
 There are many exciting things going on today as well.
 Read a review of the book The Eighth Wonder of the World: Made in Nigeria / Made in Naiga by Olaboludele O. Simoyan.